gitluin/peachbar/README.md

 ## Why It's Cool
 Everything is updated every 10 seconds, unless `peachbar.sh` receives `SIGUSR1`, in which case it updates the status text immediately.
 This means that audio status, brightness, and battery status are always up-to-date, but without excessive polling.

+## To-Do:
+	* `peachbar-battery.rules` does not work.
+Surprise.
+	* Config file?
+	* Command line options like reloading config?
+	* Status text lags behind if you hold down keys like brightness, etc. (changes too fast).